Felix050871/life/replit.md

-# Workly - Workforce Management Platform
+# Life - Workforce Management Platform

 ## Overview
-Workly is a comprehensive workforce management platform designed for employee attendance tracking, shift scheduling, leave management, and user administration.
+Life is a comprehensive workforce management platform designed for employee attendance tracking, shift scheduling, leave management, and user administration.
 It provides a responsive web interface and supports multiple user roles with distinct permission levels.
 The project aims to be a standalone, adaptable solution for any organization, offering intelligent shift generation, detailed attendance recording, and a robust user management system with granular access controls.

 ## User Preferences
 Preferred communication style: Simple, everyday language.